panoptic-labs/panoptic-v1-core/SPECS.md

 ### **Cryptographic Flaw**

 The XHASH scheme is vulnerable to collision attacks.
 It is computationally feasible for an attacker to find two different lists of `tokenIds` that hash to the same fingerprint `H`.
-This is a known weakness of XOR-based accumulators, detailed in papers by Bellare & Micciancio and David Wagner (generalized birthday problem).
+This is a known weakness of XOR-based accumulators, detailed in papers by [Bellare & Micciancio](https://cseweb.ucsd.edu/~mihir/papers/inchash.pdf) and [David Wagner](https://iacr.org/archive/crypto2002/24420288/24420288.pdf) (generalized birthday problem implementation [here](https://github.com/hoytech/birthday-collisions)).

 ### **Design Flaw 1: Improper `tokenId` Validation**